February 8, 2018 at 8:48 pm #1644

 Onward to the port side!February 19, 2018 at 1:56 pm #1666

 Bulkhead and hatch stiffener epoxied in place.
 Fillets are looking better and better.
 Also, I did a nice job filleting and glassing the port-side seams (not pictured).
 Pre-cutting darts in the fiberglass tape was key.

-This reply was modified 1 year, 2 months ago by Dan.
+- This reply was modified 1 year, 2 months ago by Dan.

 this is one of the mysteries of the TD build. there are a couple of other threads that address this. there is something about the geometry of the gallery flat relative to the sides that prevents it from going into its location without a lot of force.